mdavids/rfc/content/draft-davids-forsalereg-15.md

 as domainers, and those commonly referred to as domain drop catchers.
 Some may view this as controversial.

-However, by enabling domain holders to more explicitly signal their intent to sell, the proposed approach aims to introduce greater clarity and predictability into the domain lifecycle.
+However, by enabling domain name holders to more explicitly signal their intent to sell, the proposed approach aims to introduce greater clarity and predictability into the domain lifecycle.
 This potentially reduces the